8fold/site-joshbruce.com/content/public/web-development/this-site/2021/content.md

 According to the admin panel in [MAMP Pro](https://www.mamp.info/en/mamp-pro/windows/) I'm barely hitting these marks; as in nowhere close.

+Setting `opcache.validate_timestamps` to zero didn't really gain much for me and I don't think setting the pre-loader will add much either.

+Think this is good for now.
+Will probably go ahead and release and see what happens.

 ### November 15th, 2021

 Waiting for response: ~50ms. (no opcache or CDN)